Developing Explosive Strength and Power for Athletic Performance

 But what movements require large amounts of force in short periods of time?

-Here is a short list of various explosive movements in sport; if playing your sport entails one or more of the following actions, appropriately incorporating explosive based strength training into your routine would likely be in your best interest.
+Below is a short list of various explosive movements in sport.
+If playing your sport entails one or more of the following actions, appropriately incorporating explosive based strength training into your routine would likely be in your best interest.

 Clearly this includes most common sports such as baseball, soccer, basketball, football, lacrosse, hockey, tennis, boxing, wrestling, golf, track & field, and weightlifting.